alphagov/govuk-mongodb-content/README.md

 This should start restoring the `content_items` collection in the `content_store` database on the MongoDB instance.

-⚠️ If you already have previously restored a mongodb then you will need to drop it first, otherwise it won't get replaced with your newer version.
+⚠️ If you already have previously restored a mongodb, then you will need to drop it first, otherwise it won't get replaced with your newer version.

 ```
 mongorestore --drop -d content_store -c content_items data/db/content_items.bson